 end

-A LiveView module needs to define three callback functions:
+A LiveView module generally defines three callback functions:

 -